yyajima21/yyajima21.github.io/_pages/project.md

 title: "Projects"
 author_profile: true
 ---
+Here are a list of projects.

 ## Robojackets
 RoboJackets is a student run competitive robotics team at Georgia Tech.
-Within this organization, I was a part of the [RoboNav Team](https://robojackets.org/teams/robonav/) working for computer vision projects such as object detection, classification and point cloud processing using deep learning approach.
+Within this organization, I am a part of the [RoboNav Team](https://robojackets.org/teams/robonav/) working for computer vision projects such as object detection, classification and point cloud processing using deep learning approach.
 For further information, please see details below.

 <ul>{% for post in site.robonav %}
   {% include archive-single-cv.html %}